 ArchitectsG/CdR Arquitectos / Andres Costa du Rels & Luis Ignacio Gallardo

-From the architect.
+Text description provided by the architects.
 The Campus: The concept of a campus is not a paradigm with no historic root in the city of Sucre, being traditionally a university city, it always has prized to offer itself willingly, either in its public spaces or in its monumental buildings and urban collections, to the presence and activity of students of the entire country, a fact that grants Sucre much of its singularity: This is what's called genuis loci.

 The surch for such spirit has been the fundamental directive that guided the design of the campus at a level of general planning, convinced that it couldn't be conceived as a collection of buildings dispersed on a green area, but emerge as a coherent unit and ordered following its own urbanistic guide lines.
 To embrace local architecture and its own relation with urban context, have been the strategies to capture the spirit of place.
 The green areas have been conceived as a park that is a part of the urban entwine of the campus.
 This is not simply the surrounding space of the buildings, but a system that admits, vehicular and pedestrian roads, rest spaces, building approximations, milestones and spaces of reunion.